ans-group/docs.ukfast.co.uk/source/domains/safedns/apexdomain.md

 ```

-Your domain apex is the secord or third level domain that is provided by your domain registrar.
+Your domain apex is the second or third level domain that is provided by your domain registrar.
 This is the domain that has your NS and SOA records set to.</br>
 For example: `foo.com` or `example.com`.